h8d13/Vase/README.md

 After initial install pick `Reboot` and **switch to hard disk** in BIOS.
 > Note: I recommend only plugging-in one screen at this step. you can then add as many as you want later.

-After login in with your user > Open `Konsole` and type `cd Vase` this is where the post install script lives and more assets.
+After login in with your user through `SDDM` or `GDM`:

+Open `Konsole` or `Console` and type: `cd Vase` this is where the post install script lives and more assets.

-Then `sudo ./main -pe plasma` to edit desired values, then `sudo ./main -p plasma` when ready.
+Then `sudo ./main -pe plasma` to edit desired values.

+Then `sudo ./main -p plasma` when ready.
 You would use arg `gnome` for well Gnome.

 > Using vim you can use insert to edit, ESC to enter command mode and :wq to write changes.
 > You can also go through some of the rest of the code as there might be some programs you want to add/remove.